Napbad/dream/docs/tutorial/second-step-lex&parse.md

 The lexer said: "I read a token 'int' ", then it just return a token "INT", but not the string "int".
 From the return result, parser could know what the token is.
 After that, lexer read another token 'identifier', and return a token "IDENTIFIER".
 Then parser got another token "IDENTIFIER".
 Now we have two tokens, "INT" and "IDENTIFIER".
-And they can combine to a complete statement, an integer variable's declaration.
+And they can combine to a complete statement, an IntegerNode variable's declaration.

 > Why don't we just use a string "int" to represent the token "INT"?
 >